JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms2.md

 With these 2 setups ends my custom/individual website creation.
 For good.

-> I will show the DIY way to anyone that can be interested, but it wont be a
+> I will show the DIY way to anyone that can be interested, but it wont be a 121 time investment

+> > The 121 is what some people call consulting / DWY, isnt it?

 Time to scale with all the learnings: bring more clients, automatically and ones that actually see/can get value on a site.

 Because its not about the tech stack, but the solutions provided.

 **Simplicity always wins** and it seems that for now there wont be a flaskcms2.0.

 ### Lately I...